· How do I hire workers?

 What can the workers do for me?

 We have workers of all trades and experiences.
-Besides construction and manual labor, we can help with moving services, cleaning, handywork, painting, landscaping, etc. They can be hired for a half day (two hour minimum), by the day, by the week or longer.
+Besides construction and manual labor, we can help with moving services, cleaning, handywork, painting, landscaping, etc. They can be hired for a half day (Four hour minimum), by the day, by the week or longer.

 Who are the workers at the Center?